kevinyswong/kevinyswong.github.io/index.md

-farmers, you've been duped by people who sell their agenda by calling it your individual liberty when they buy their islands, hide in their bunkers at the outset of a pandemic, and, when Earth is not enough, race each other to fly into space.
+farmers, you've been duped by people who sell their agenda by calling it your individual liberty when they buy their islands, hide in their bunkers at the outset of a pandemic, and, when Earth is not enough, race each other to fly to space.
 How disgraceful have you become not only as a political party but as people when you refuse to investigate an attack on your own Capitol?
 If liberal-run cities are indeed rampant with violence and there is no law or order, why do the educated still live there and continue generating the highest